Coloane: Geography

-In the past, Coloane was separated from Taipa by the Seac Pai Bay, which was crossed by a 2.2 km causeway, the Estrada do Istmo, connecting Coloane to Taipa.
-However land reclamation has physically connected the two islands and a new area for development called Cotai has been built between Taipa and Coloane, which is home to the Cotai Strip and several other casino projects.
+Before land reclamation works started beginning in the 1990s, Coloane was a former island, separated from Taipa by the bay of Seac Pai Van, which from 1969 was crossed by a 2.2 km causeway, the Estrada do Istmo, connecting Coloane to Taipa.
+However by the early 2000s, extensive land reclamation physically connected the two islands and a new area called Cotai, intended primarily for entertainment and leisure purposes, was built between Taipa and Coloane, now home to the Cotai Strip and several other casino projects.

 The northern shore of the parish is 4.5 m deep, and is the site of the Macau Deepwater Port.

-The eastern Hac Sa Beach (黑沙海灘, Portuguese: Baía de Hác Sá) and the southern Cheoc Van Bay (竹灣, Portuguese: Baía de Cheoc Van) are popular swimming beaches.
+The eastern Hac Sa Beach (黑沙海灘, Portuguese: Baía de Hác Sá) and the southern Cheoc Van Bay (竹灣, Portuguese: Baía de Cheoc Van) are popular swimming beaches and overlook the South China Sea.